gtech-mulearn/IEEE-LAUNCHPAD/profiles/donasiby@mulearn.md

 #### Leadership and Influence:

 **DESIGN LEAD | GDSC SJCET (July 2022-July 2023)**
->• Designed and crafted 10 event posters and 2 certificates, effectively capturing event themes.
+>Designed and crafted 10 event posters and 2 certificates, effectively capturing event themes.
-<br>• Helped 4 team members, equipping them with some design techniques and fostering proficiency in Figma, leading to a 20% improvement in their design quality.
+<br>Helped 4 team members, equipping them with some design techniques and fostering proficiency in Figma, leading to a 20% improvement in their design quality.

-**DESIGN TEAM | TinkerHub SJCET (March 2022-March 2023)**
->• Worked closely with event organizers and other team members to understand requirements, designed about 20 posters.
-<br>• Implemented innovative solutions to enhance the effectiveness of promotional materials.

 #### Networking: